Investigation into alleged indecency with a child and sexual performance by a child leads to arrest of Kenneth Bulsterbaum

 Investigators said the investigation involved allegations of incidents with juvenile victims that allegedly occurred over multiple years in Port Lavaca.

 As part of the investigation, DPS special agents executed a search warrant at a residence in the 500 block of South Colorado Street in Port Lavaca.
 As a result of the search, Bulsterbaum was arrested on scene and booked into the Calhoun County Jail for indecency with a child and sexual performance by a child – both third degree felonies.
 Bond has been set at $100,000 on each of the counts.
-Bulsterbaum remains in jail as of Thursday evening.
+Bulsterbaum bonded out of the Calhoun County Jail at 3:33 p.m.
+Friday, according to jail records.

 The investigation remains active and ongoing, DPS officials said, and additional charges may be pending.